 - Your preferences: The right temperature to prompt you to turn your heat on comes down to personal preferences.
 Decide the kind of temperature you can live in comfortably, without sweating profusely or shivering because of the cold.

-    It’s not recommended to stay in a room with a temperature that’s way below WHO’s recommendation, but you shouldn’t worry if you’re comfortable.
+It’s not good to stay in a room with a temperature that’s way below the WHO’s recommendation, but you shouldn’t worry if you’re comfortable.

 Temperature setting for daytime hours

-    If the temperature outside is extremely cold, you shouldn’t set the thermostat too high.
+If the temperature outside is freezing, you shouldn’t set the thermostat too high.
 Logically, when the interior is warmer than the exterior, you will experience more thermal energy loss.
 If your room has a lower temperature, the rate of thermal energy loss will be lower.

-    If you genuinely want to attain the most comfortable room temperature, you’re advised to set your thermostat to a setting between 68 and 72 degrees.
+If you genuinely want to attain the most comfortable room temperature, it’s better to set your thermostat to a setting between 68 and 72 degrees.
 That’s the perfect temperature to keep your room interior comfortable without overworking the furnace.

 Recommended temperature setting at night

 As for nighttime temperatures, set them to your comfort preferences.
 Just like daytime hours, setting the temperatures between 68 and 72 in night hours can offer the comfort you desire to relax and sleep comfortably.